 In March 2013 Warren suggested raising the minimum wage from $7.25 to $22 per hour: “If we started in 1960, and we said [that] as productivity goes up … then the minimum wage was going to go up the same … if that were the case, the minimum wage today would be about $22 an hour.”
 “What happened to the other $14.75?” she asked.
 “It sure didn’t go to the worker.”

 In addition to a minimum-wage hike, Warren also favored an increase in Social Security benefits to retirees, notwithstanding the fact that with a rapidly rising number of baby boomers retiring, the Social Security program itself was headed inexorably toward fiscal collapse.
 As a December 2013 Wall Street Journal report explained:

 “Undeterred by this undebatable solvency crisis, Sen. Warren wants to increase benefits to all seniors, including billionaires, and to pay for them by increasing taxes on working people and their employers.
 Her approach requires a $750 billion tax hike over the next 10 years that hits mostly Millennials and Gen Xers, plus another $750 billion tax on the businesses that employ them.

-“That’s what’s fundamentally changed.
+In an April 2014 interview with The Daily Show host Jon Stewart, Warren cited the escalating cost of borrowing money for college as an example of how America has changed in recent times: “That’s what’s fundamentally changed.
 Look, it’s tough out there.
 It really is a rigged game, and it’s set up now over and over and over … that the rich get richer and the powerful get more powerful.
 They’ve got all the advantages of concentrated money and concentrated power.”